ayastreb/bandwidth-hero-proxy/README.md

 ## Deployment

 ### Heroku
-You can deploy this proxy server to Heroku:
+You can deploy this service to Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ayastreb/bandwidth-hero-proxy)

 ### Webtask
-You can also use [webtask.io](https://webtask.io/) to run the server:
+You can also use [webtask.io](https://webtask.io/) to run the service:

 * Clone the repository: